How Much Protein Do You Need To Build Your Bones? (Plus The Best Ways To Get It)

 What Kind Of Protein Should I Consume?

 The thought of protein often conjures up the idea of meat.
 While animal protein is an acceptable choice as part of an 80/20 diet, it is acidifying and should be consumed in moderation, balanced with alkalizing foods.
-Eggs, a Foundation Food listed in the Save Our Bones Program are also acidifying, and are an excellent source of protein.
+Eggs, a Foundation Food listed in the Osteoporosis Reversal Program are also acidifying, and are an excellent source of protein.

 The amino acid leucine is necessary for the proper synthesis of protein into muscle tissue.
 Leucine is found in higher amounts in animal and dairy products but can also be found in nuts, seeds, beans, and seafood.

-There are numerous high protein choices, most of which are alkalizing, and all of them, except for one, are Foundation Foods in the Save Our Bones Program:
+There are numerous high protein choices, most of which are alkalizing, and all of them, except for one, are Foundation Foods in the Osteoporosis Reversal Program:

 - Pumpkin Seeds *